MaiQD/datnet-workout-tracker/doc/URS.md

 - **EM-007: Muscle Group Body Region:** Each Muscle Group SHALL include a "Body Region" attribute to support grouping and filtering (e.g., `Upper`, `Lower`, `Core`, `FullBody`).
 - **EM-008: Seeded Muscle Groups:** The system SHALL ship with a comprehensive, standardized list of Muscle Groups as seed data.
 Seed data SHALL be idempotently applied at startup to ensure presence and allow updates without duplication.
 - **EM-009: Exercise Import (CSV):** The system SHALL allow importing exercises from a CSV file.
 Users can import into their own library; Admins can import as global exercises.
 The importer SHALL validate rows, provide a preview, and return a summary report (created/updated/failed with reasons).
+- **EM-010: Smart Exercise Suggestions:** The system SHOULD suggest exercises tailored to each user based on their selected focus muscle groups, available equipment, and experience level.
+Suggestions SHALL include global and personal exercises and be surfaced on the Dashboard and Exercises screens.

 ### 2.3.
 Routine Management (RM)